Let’s start by saying there is no perfect bug out gun that suits everyone’s needs!

 This is a great choice for rural or urban self-defense.

 Weight: 4.6lbs | Barrel Length: 16″ | Shell Capacity: 10+1

 This is an option for those that want a gun to hunt small game with, the convenience and commonness of the .22 caliber round, and want to be able to conceal their weapon and carry it easily.

-This definitely offers an option for us fans of this great little gun to upgrade and make it more easy to carry into the woods.
-The disadvantage of course is that it takes a minute to put it together so it is not the best self defense weapon in its broken down state.
+This definitely offers an option for us fans of this great little gun to upgrade and make it easier to carry into the woods.
+The disadvantage, of course, is that it takes a minute to put it together, so it is not the best self-defense weapon in its broken-down state.

 Best For: The 10/22 Takedown is a great choice for small and medium game hunting and defending your location.
 Since it breaks down to a small size it is easy to carry and conceal.